Solivar/web-chat-client/README.md

 # Web Chat App Client

-This is the server for a web chat application based on WebSocket protocol.
+This is the client for a web chat application based on WebSocket protocol.

 Visit the [following repository](https://github.com/Solivar/web-chat-server) to see server-side code.